agrorural/wika/wp-content/plugins/basepress/readme.txt

 3. Search bar with Live Results

 == Changelog ==

+= 1.8.8 =
+* Fixed post order page not showing all articles (Premium Only)
+* Small improvement on admin css

+= 1.8.7 =
+* Fixed bug for searches when the KB is in sub-page

+= 1.8.6 =
+* Improved search results to move exact matches on top

 = 1.8.5 =
 * Removed page builders' shortcodes from search snippets